anapp4that/CSS-Complete-Guide/README.md

 # CSS-Complete-Guide

-Completed 11/21/19 (Look in branched titled section18 for the last work from the course)
+Completed 11/21/19 (Look in branch titled section18 for the last work from the course)

 Following the CSS Complete Guide Course From Udemy